bazelbuild/starlark/spec.md

 If the signs of the operands differ, the sign of the remainder `x % y` matches that of the dividend, `x`.
 For all finite x and y (y ≠ 0), `(x // y) * y + (x % y) == x`.

+Integers, including negative values, may be interpreted as bit vectors.
+The `|`, `&`, and `^` operators implement bitwise OR, AND, and XOR, respectively.
+The unary `~` operator yields the bitwise inversion of its integer argument.
+The `<<` and `>>` operators shift the first argument to the left or right by the number of bits given by the second argument.

 Any bool, number, or string may be interpreted as an integer by using the `int` built-in function.